Please note that this article contains affiliate links, read disclosures here.

 *A target fund is a mutual fund that automatically adjusts the asset allocation to be more conservative as you near traditional retirement age.
 Essentially, moving from more stocks to more bonds as you get older.
 It also generally comes with a hefty expense ratio because it is actively managed.

-Another option for pre-tax saving is contributing to an HSA…Read more about it here: Health Savings Account – The Benefits
+Another option for pre-tax saving is contributing to an HSA…Read more about it here: Health Savings Account – The Awesome Benefits!

 Staying on track with a health regimen can oftentimes be a grind.

-#4 – Travel an extra 3 miles each week – by foot.
+HABIT #4 – Travel An Extra 3 Miles Each Week – by foot.